French man wanted for murdering family arrested in Scotland | DW | 11.10.2019

 French prosecutors said he killed his family "methodically" by shooting them twice at close range in the head, before rolling them in lime and burying them in cement.

-He was nearly caught last year in the southern French region of Var, after witnessness reported seeing a man resembling him.
+He was nearly caught last year in the southern French region of Var, after witnesses reported seeing a man resembling him.

 wmr/dr (AFP, AP)